BethanyJep/Workshop-Interact-with-LLMs/Workshop instructions/05_Function_Calling.md

 - Description: The model is to determine when and how to call the function so it's important to give a meaningful description of what the function does.
 - Parameters: is a JSON schema object that describes the parameters that the function accepts.

-Below is an example of a sample function:
+Below is an example of a sample function with the parameters location, price and features:

 ```json title="function"
 {